A Rich Past and a Vibrant Future

 welcome back to christ church

-We wish you a blessed easter season!!
+We wish you a blessed fall season!!

 reopening information is below, thank you!